sathishcyberintelsysnew/Vulnerable-Light-Apps/README.md

-# Azerty-manager
+# Vulnerable Web Apps

-Vulnerable Console Apps for educational purposes
+Vulnerable API for educational purposes

 * CWE-89	Improper Neutralization of Special Elements used in an SQL Command ('SQL Injection')